The Land Shifts - Suite for String Orchestra

 On the final drive back from the string academy, things clicked for me.
 That ground cover was an invasive species––either Knotweed or Kudzu.
 Rather than being pulled or burned to make room for native species, the state government sprayed it with chemicals before it reached the highway.
 The climate was not drying the plant out; the land was being mismanaged.
 This heartbreaking shift in perspective on the highway is what inspired this piece of music, which I hurriedly sketched on a friend's keyboard later that afternoon.

-If we are to love the land how it deserves to be loved, sovereignty movements like Land Back must guide our thinking, actions, and refusals.
+If we are to love the land as it deserves, sovereignty movements like Land Back must drive our thinking, our actions, and our refusals.
 Singeing the edges of our problems will never be enough.
 We have to love pulling them up by the roots.

 *Click on each title to view a score preview.
 Movement II and Movement IV are excerpted for standalone performance